 Such a powerful group can also give you confidence when you need to make a major decision.
 “A personal advisory board can help you feel confident to take the risks you need to take to live an authentic life," said Michael S. Seaver, an executive coach and founder of Seaver Consulting.
 “Only 33 percent of Americans like their job, according to the Gallup State of the American Workplace survey.
 A personal advisory board can help you transition to something you'd rather do."

-Salaried individuals can also benefit from a personal advisory board, said Patricia Hausknost, a wealth planner at City National Bank.
+Salaried individuals can also benefit from a personal advisory board, said Paul DeLauro, manager of wealth planning for City National Bank.

-“You can benefit from hearing people's different perspectives and learn from their experience when you want to make a life transition of your own, such as planning for your retirement," said Hausknost.
+“You can benefit from hearing people's different perspectives and learn from their experience when you want to make a life transition of your own, such as planning for your retirement," said DeLauro.

 Typically, people tap a personal advisory board for ongoing advice about their career or business, but a board can also be used for just one major decision.